-Now there are two things you need to factor in when tamping which is, keeping level and using the right pressure.
+Now there are two things you need to factor in when tamping which are, keeping level and using the right pressure.

 Tamping ensures uniformity of extraction by levelling and packing the grounds to ensure equal and consistent water contact is forced through the coffee.

-Therefore, ensure your are tamping your grounds evenly so you do not over or under extract.
+Therefore, ensure you are tamping your grounds evenly so you do not over or under-extract.